 Autumn is the season of metal, and pertains to the Lung and Large Intestine organs.
 It is the season of dryness in Chinese medicine, and as we have recently experienced here in California, it is also the season of wildfires.
-Although the fires here are now contained, with colder weather coming, burning leaves and smoking chimneys can cause patients here and across the country to react to the change in air quality.
+With colder weather coming, burning leaves and smoking chimneys can cause patients across the country to react to the change in air quality.

 The Lung is called the tender organ because it is the most external organ and connects the body to the outside world.
 Therefore, the Lung is easily attacked by external pathogenic factors such as wind-cold or wind-heat, and is very susceptible to dryness, especially in Autumn.
 Because of its dry, hot nature and the fact that it carries toxic particles, wildfire smoke and wood smoke are generally considered a combination of dryness, heat and heat-toxins in Chinese medicine.
 Exposure may present as a wind-heat or wind-dryness invasion in some people.

 Here are a couple of excess-clearing formulas to clear wind-heat or wind-dryness, and moisten dryness:

 Wind-heat or wind-cold invasions, if not properly expelled from the body can result in heat and phlegm being trapped in the Lungs.
 For those who already have impaired function of the Lung, the hot smoky air from a wildfire or wood smoke may collect and bind with phlegm, causing phlegm-heat to build up in the Lung.